tingeber/tin.fyi/_pages/about.md

 {% include figure image_path="/assets/images/tg-avatar.jpg" alt="Tin Geber mugshot" class="half" %}

-> Creative strategist, technologist and project manager with experience in human-centered program and service design, project implementation and workshop facilitation.
-Focused on supporting social change organisations to make the most of data and technology.
+> Creative strategist, designer, and technologist, with experience in human-centered program and service design, project implementation, and workshop facilitation.
 Extensive international experience with a broad range of thematic areas across the development spectrum.

 ## Professional Experience

 ### Design and Technology Lead – The Engine Room

-Distributed,	2014 - Present
+Distributed,	2014 - 2017

 - Manages a team of up to 10 staff and contractors, leading The Engine Room’s direct support activities, developing organisational strategy, implementation of technology and human-centered design processes
 - Core member of the Responsible Data Program team since its inception: